decimalpack/CDN/README.md

-CS5700 - Project4: CDN
+# CS5700 - Project4: CDN

+## Collaborators

+1. Alan Garcia
+2. Dhruvam Kothari
-Collaborators: Alan Garcia, Dhruvam K, Gowtham Potnuru
+3. Gowtham Potnuru

-High Level Approach:
+## High Level Approach

 The CDN project contains 2 components, the DNS Server and the HTTP Server.
 The DNS server is responsible to statically assign an IP address to a client's query.
 The HTTP server is responsible to serve content from the origin or from the cache.
-We identified that for a faster CDN, the rtt has to be the least between the client and the http server.
-For this to happen, the client should be mapped to the best possible replica server and also we have to reduce the dependency of the origin server which increase the rtt.
-Keep these 2 things in mind, we came up with a strategy to design a fast CDN.

-Features:
+### DNS Server

+We used a combination of two approaches

+1. Geolocation based routing
+2. Active measurement using scamper

+The algorithm for an incoming client the DNS server is as follows:

+1. Is the client in `ROUTING_TABLE`?
+Then:
+    1. Return best replica server IP address based on average latency.
+2. Else:
+    1. Use geolocation based routing to find the closest replica server by haversine distance.
+    2. Store client ip address in a set `CLIENTS`

+The `ROUTING_TABLE` is update periodically by pinging the `/ping` endpoint of the HTTP server.
+The `/ping` endpoint returns the latency between the `CLIENTS` and the replica server.

+## HTTP Server

+1. Model the cache as a 0/1 Knapsack problem and calculate optimal disk and RAM cache.
+2. Use Brotli compression to compress individual files and store them in disk/ directory.
+3. Expose a `/preload` endpoint to store the compressed files in RAM.
+As mentioned before, the preload_files for RAM have been precomputed.

+## Features

-DNS Server
+### DNS Server

 - The DNS server address the issue of statically assigning an IP address of the replica servers.
 Choosing a replica server plays a major role in the rtt of a request from the client.
 - To minimize this, a new client is assigned to a geographically closest server.
 The IP address of a client is translated to location coordinates and compared with